mtsch/Ripserer.jl/docs/src/benchmarks.md

 ## Vietoris-Rips Persistent Homology

-In this experiment, we perfomed benchmarks with the datasets presented in the [Ripser article](https://arxiv.org/abs/1908.02518).
+In this experiment, we performed benchmarks with the datasets presented in the [Ripser article](https://arxiv.org/abs/1908.02518).
 We only used the datasets that we were able to run with less than 8GB memory. `ripserer_s` denotes `ripserer` run with [`SparseRips`](@ref).
 All datasets were parsed as `Float32` as that is what Ripser supports.